Artbaddon/programming-comeback-2025/dev_roadmap_markdown.md

 **Adjusted for YOUR reality:**

-#### Survival Mode Session (Nov-Dec): 45-90 min
+#### Survival Mode Session (Dec): 60 min
-**Early sessions (Week 1-2): 60-90 min**
-- You're slow at first (learning the system + the content)
-- Session 1 took 1.5hrs - THAT'S NORMAL
-- Session 2 took 50min - ALREADY FASTER
-- By Week 3-4: You'll hit 45-50min consistently
+**Goal:** Consistency over intensity.
+- You have 1 hour per day.
+Use it wisely.
+- If you finish early, review.
+If you run out of time, stop and continue tomorrow.

 **Session breakdown:**
-- 0-15min: Concept acquisition (read, take notes in YOUR words)
+- 0-10min: Concept acquisition (read resources)
-- 15-50min: Active practice (type examples, break them, rebuild)
+- 10-50min: Active practice (coding exercises)
-- 50-60min: Consolidation (test code, commit to GitHub)
+- 50-60min: Consolidation (commit to GitHub)
-- 60-75min: Post-recall questions (from memory)

 **The reality:**
 - Hard topics (async/await, closures): 90min+ is FINE